ssyjgs1/Dangerous-Flight-Classification-System/README.md

 ## Architecture of System
 ![architecture](https://user-images.githubusercontent.com/16416502/213843827-726b4fe6-13e5-49ce-bd90-103b40805f94.png)
 - We used MobileNetV2 on our system.
-Because
+Because of
     - Accuracy not inferior to other image classification models
     - Requirement of lightweight models in limited environments